The Dreaming: Translation debates and meaning

 Most translations of the Dreaming into other languages are based on the translation of the word dream.
 Examples include Espaces de rêves in French ("dream spaces") and Snivanje in Croatian (a gerund derived from the verb for "to dream").

-The concept of the Dreaming is inadequately explained by English terms, and difficult to explain in terms of non-Aboriginal cultures.
+The concept of the Dreaming is argued to be inadequately explained by English terms, and can be a challenging concept in itself to explain to others not familiar with subject matter.
 It has been described as "an all-embracing concept that provides rules for living, a moral code, as well as rules for interacting with the natural environment ... [it] provides for a total, integrated way of life ... a lived daily reality".
-It embraces past, present and future.
-Another definition suggests that it represents "the relationship between people, plants, animals and the physical features of the land; the knowledge of how these relationships came to be, what they mean and how they need to be maintained in daily life and in ceremony".
-According to Simon Wright, "jukurrpa has an expansive meaning for Warlpiri people, encompassing their own law and related cultural knowledge systems, along with what non-Indigenous people refer to as 'dreaming.
+It embraces past, present and future in high reverence.

+Another definition suggests that Dreaming represents "the relationship between people, plants, animals and the physical features of the land; the knowledge of how these relationships came to be, what they mean and how they need to be maintained in daily life and in ceremony."
+According to Simon Wright, "Jukurrpa" has an expansive meaning for Warlpiri people, encompassing their own law and related cultural knowledge systems, along with what non-Indigenous people refer to as "dreaming."

 A dreaming is often associated with a particular place, and may also belong to specific ages, gender or skin groups.
-Dreamings may be represented in artworks, for example "Pikilyi Jukurrpa" by Theo (Faye) Nangala represents the Dreaming of Pikilyi (Vaughan Springs) in the Northern Territory, and belongs to the Japanangka/ Nanpanangka and Japangardi/ Napanangka skin groups.
+Dreaming's may be represented in artworks; for example, "Pikilyi Jukurrpa" by Theo (Faye) Nangala represents the Dreaming of Pikilyi (Vaughan Springs) in the Northern Territory, and belongs to the Japanangka/Nanpanangka and Japangardi/Napanangka skin groups.